imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 Additionally, generic annotation columns can be added (4), e.g.:

-* overlap with copy-number polymorpthism region (strict copy number map from [Zarrei et. al. 2015](http://www.nature.com/nrg/journal/v16/n3/abs/nrg3871.html))
+* overlap with copy-number polymorphism region (strict copy number map from [Zarrei et. al. 2015](http://www.nature.com/nrg/journal/v16/n3/abs/nrg3871.html))
 * dosage-sensitive disease genes (from [Zarrei et. al. 2015](http://www.nature.com/nrg/journal/v16/n3/abs/nrg3871.html))
 * OMIM genes

 ![alt text](cnv_filtering.png)

-Mor information about a copy-number variant can be found through the resources linked in the context menu (5).
+More information about a copy-number variant can be found through the resources linked in the context menu (5).

 ### Visualizing copy-number data in IGV

 *Double-clicking* a CNV in the dialog, opens the CNV region in IGV (see also section [IGV integration](igv_integration.md)).

 If the sample folder contains a SEG file, this file can be shown as CNV track in IGV.
 The default visualization is in heatmap style.
 In this style regions with a non-significant z-score between -2.5 and 2.5 and regions for which no CNV calling could be performed are shown in white.
-Gains (z-score>2.5) are shown in red and losses (z-score<-2.5) are shown in blue.
+Gains (z-score>2.5) are shown in blue and losses (z-score<-2.5) are shown in red.
 Grey areas indicate regions that are not part of the target region (i.e. introns and intergenic regions).

 In addition to the z-score which is vizualized, the CNV track also contains the log2-ratio and copy-number, which are shown as a tooltip when hovering over a region (see screenshot).